Photo:

 Getting tickets for Bumbershoot

-While new Bumbershoot programming has been a priority, Connors said festival leaders have kept affordability top-of-mind.
-As always, kids ages 10 and younger are free with an accompanying adult, though they still need a ticket.
-When purchasing your tickets online, be sure to add them on, and keep in mind there is a limit of two free children’s tickets per online order.
+While new Bumbershoot programming has been a priority, festival leaders have kept affordability top-of-mind.
+This year more kids can enjoy free admission with the new age threshold: Kids ages 12 and younger are free with an accompanying adult.
+Note that kids still need a ticket, so be sure to add those on when purchasing your tickets online, and keep in mind there is a limit of two free children’s tickets per online order.

-Grab your tickets online before June 21 to lock in the lowest cost, and start the countdown to this awe-inspiring, family-friendly festival.
+Time to start the countdown to this awe-inspiring, family-friendly festival!